gglinoga/liri-node-app/README.md

 The LIRI node app provides concert venue, song, and movie data gathered from the Bands In Town, Spotify, and OMDB APIs.

+Start by installing the required dependencies with npm install.

-Use the following commands to return data:
+After installing the required packages, use the following commands to return data:

 * concert-this "search term"